 The Community Wellness Center provides education and resources to empower people in making healthy lifestyle adjustments.
 Services provided by the Wellness Center include health insurance enrollment, healthcare referrals, blood pressure and cholesterol screenings, mental health first aid, and stroke prevention training.
 They also offer workshops on a variety of health and wellness topics.

 Dear Mama's second location is a flagship venue across 5,000 square feet of indoor and outdoor space: coffee & cocktail bar, live music, full restaurant and mezzanine lounge with beautiful sunset views.
 In addition to coffee and espresso drinks, Dear Mama offers a food menu with a selection of freshly-baked croissants and cookies with seasonally-inspired sandwiches, soups, salads, and more.

-Established in January 2014, Steep Rock Bouldering is a family of rock climbing gyms in Manhattan.
-Since June 2017, they have had a location in the Jerome L. Greene Science Center that offers classes for adults and youth in bouldering and other strength training, after-school programming, and parties and events.
+Established in 2010, Vital Climbing is a family of rock climbing gyms in Manhattan, Brooklyn, and across the country.
+The location in the Jerome L. Greene Science Center offers classes for adults and youth in bouldering and other strength training, after-school programming, and parties and events.